-An optimized and verified Google My Business profile stands a better chance of being at the top of search results.
+An optimized and verified Google Business Profile (GBP), formerly Google My Business (GMB) profile stands a better chance of being at the top of search results.
 It also indirectly helps your website rank higher by providing social signals to Google, driving traffic to your website and providing social proof in the form of reviews.

 According to Google, local search results are based on 3 key paraments, “prominence, relevance and distance” further defined below:

 - Relevance: How well a listing matches the intention of the searcher.

 - Distance: Google pairs searchers with verified businesses nearby.